couchbase/query/docs/n1ql-select.md

 #### ARRAY, FIRST, and OBJECT

-Range transforms (ARRAY, FIRST, and OBJECT) allow you to map and filter the elements or attributes of a collection or object(s).
+Range transforms (ARRAY, FIRST, OBJECT) allow you to map and filter the elements or attributes of a collection or object(s).
 ARRAY evaluates to an array of the operand expression, while FIRST evaluates to a single element based on the operand expression.
 OBJECT evaluates to an object whose name : value attributes are _name-expr_ : _expr_.